nancyreschka/DataND-Capstone/README.md

 ### The data was increased by 100x

 If the data would increase by 100x Spark would still be able to handle this data volume.
+One important thing to think about is on which machine the ETL will be executed.
+If it is on a non-scalable infrastructure e.g. a single PC there will be limits for effectively running the ETL.
+For more datasets it will be better to use a cloud service like AWS EMR that allows Spark to be scaled to process data using multiple clusters.
+As for the interface, between the EMR and my application, the data could be stored on S3 and the queries could be passed through AWS CLI interface.

 ### The data populates a dashboard that must be updated on a daily basis by 7am every day